How to Fix Rude "Tween" Behavior

 - Have some face-to-face time.
 Invite your preteen to walk the dog with you, to help you grocery shop, or just take a drive with you.
 The easiest way to tell if a behavior change is temporary or permanent is to spend time getting to know your child one-on-one.
 If you do it enough, they will learn to trust you and come to you for help.
 Ask questions, and listen when they speak.

-- Fan the home fires.
+- Bond as a family.
 Take the time to be together as a whole family.
 Make and eat dinner together, play a board game once a week, visit a new spot in town - do something regularly that allows you to talk and have fun without texting or having other people over.